erwanlem/grimble-tiling-wm/README.md

 - Maximize tile
 - Remove tile

 **GTile** is **flexible** with its easily **customizable keybindings** and its wide choice of options which let you build the tiling window manager you have always needed!
-But no worry, if options and customizations frightened you, **GTile** is a ready to use extension.
+But don't worry, if options and customizations frighten you, **GTile** is ready to use.
 GTile natively supports multiple monitors and workspaces.

-*GNOME works with windows, do we really have tiles ?* Yes and...
-No. This extension keep GNOME windows (we build an extension not a real window manager) but we endeavor to make it look as if you were dealing with a real tiling window manager!
+*GNOME works with windows, do we really have tiles?* Yes and... no. This extension keeps GNOME windows (we build an extension, not a real window manager) but we endeavor to make it look as if you are dealing with a real tiling window manager!

-[Experimental] You have the choice to **remove GTK top bar** (looks really like tile).
-This option is disabled by default because it can lead to missing buttons on some apps which put buttons on top bar.
-Be careful too if you have GTK themes which may override this option **or** may be overridden by this option.
+[Experimental] You have the choice to **remove GTK top bar** (makes windows look more like tiles).
+This option is disabled by default because it can lead to missing buttons on some apps that place buttons on the top bar.
+Moreover, be careful if you have GTK themes which may override this option **or** may be overridden by this option.

-## System requirements
+## System Requirements
-This extension is available on all Linux distribution using Gnome.
+This extension is available on all Linux distributions using GNOME.

-Currently supports Gnome **46, 47 and 48**.
+Currently supports GNOME **46, 47 and 48**.

 ## Installation